PILOT Corporation

 (1) Risks associated with market changes

-The PILOT Group’s performance and financial position could be adversely affected if the following conditions occur in the stationery products industry, the Group’s main business: if product prices decline more than expected due to factors such as intensifying competition with other companies in each country or regional market, if there is a sales oligopoly or restructuring by major online sellers and distributors, or a market restructuring; if sales to school children and students, who account for a large proportion of end users, fluctuate more than expected due to changes in the birthrate in each country; if the market environment changes rapidly due to the development and spread of digital devices that can replace writing instruments; or if demand for office space declines more rapidly than expected due to changes in the social structure brought about by COVID-19.
+The PILOT Group’s performance and financial position could be adversely affected if the following conditions occur in the stationery products business, the Group’s main business: if product prices decline more than expected due to factors such as intensifying competition with other companies in each country or regional market, if there is a sales oligopoly or restructuring by major online sellers and distributors, or a market restructuring; if sales to children and students, who account for a large proportion of end users, fluctuate more than expected due to changes in the birthrate in each country; if the market environment changes rapidly due to the development and spread of digital devices that can replace writing instruments; or if demand for office space declines more rapidly than expected due to changes in the social structure and other factors.
 The Group’s performance and financial position could also be adversely affected through the toy business if Japan’s birthrate continues to decline.

 The PILOT Group is working to develop attractive products with high added value that will please our customers, and to “improve corporate value and brand strength” by developing sales channels.